 There are several types of solar cells being developed…a good description is at Understand Solar, a site dedicated to educating the homeowner about solar electricity, here: Comparing Solar Panels, and the Future of Solar Research.

-Solar Cells – How They Work
+Crystalline Silicon Solar Cells – How They Work

-Solar cells are made of silicon, one of the most abundant elements on Earth (after oxygen and iron).
+Most solar cells are made of silicon, one of the most abundant elements on Earth (after oxygen and iron).
 Pure silicon forms tetrahedronal crystal lattices (because of its 4 outer valence electrons).
 We can stress the electron clouds in crystalline sheets of silicon by adding trace amounts of elements that have 3, or 5, outer shell electrons.
 The nuclei of these elements fit well in the crystal lattice; but with only three outer shell electrons, there are too few electrons to balance out, and “positive holes” float in the electron cloud.
 With five outer shell electrons, we have too many electrons to comfortably fit in the tetrahedronal lattice, and so have some very loose electrons.